selenorks/VersionOne.SDK.Python/README.md

 ## Revision History

-2018-06-28 v0.6.2 - Fix a critical memoization bug.
-Fix a bug in error reponse printing.
+2018-06-28 v0.6.2 - Fix a critical memoization bug, error reponse printing, some HTTP/PUT calls.

   A critical memoization bug caused by the python decorator being used prevents the same field of more than one item of the same type from being updated in a single invocation of the Python intepreter; i.e. it's